MicrosoftDocs/azure-docs/articles/virtual-machines/linux/multiple-nics.md

 ---
 # How to create a Linux virtual machine in Azure with multiple network interface cards
 You can create a virtual machine (VM) in Azure that has multiple virtual network interfaces (NICs) attached to it.
 A common scenario is to have different subnets for front-end and back-end connectivity, or a network dedicated to a monitoring or backup solution.
-This article provides quick commands to create a VM with multiple NICs attached to it, as well as how to add or remove NICs from an existing VM.
+This article details how to create a VM with multiple NICs attached to it and how to add or remove NICs from an existing VM.
 For detailed information, including how to create multiple NICs within your own Bash scripts, read more about [deploying multi-NIC VMs](../../virtual-network/virtual-network-deploy-multinic-arm-cli.md).
 Different [VM sizes](sizes.md) support a varying number of NICs, so size your VM accordingly.

 This article details how to create a VM with multiple NICs with the Azure CLI 2.0.
 You can also perform these steps with the [Azure CLI 1.0](multiple-nics-nodejs.md).